llvm/circt/docs/RationaleSymbols.md

 Inner symbols are more costly than normal symbols, precisely from the relaxation of MLIR symbol constraints.
-Since nested regions are allowed, finding all operations defining an `inner_sym` requires a recursive IR scan.
+Since nested regions are allowed, finding all operations defining an `hw.inner_sym` requires a recursive IR scan.
 Verification is likewise trickier, partly due the significant increase in non-local references.